OCamlPro/alt-ergo/docs/sphinx_docs/Input_file_formats/Native/06_control_flow.md

     end
 ```

 ## `if [...] then [...] else`

-The simple construct `if then else` for conditional expressions if available in Alt-Ergo.
+The simple construct `if then else` for conditional expressions is available in Alt-Ergo's native language.

 #### Syntax
 ```